Botche/countries-api-use-case-1/README.md

 5. Run the API

 ## Examples (How to use)
-Пreliminary steps:
+Preliminary steps:
 1. Run the project
 2. Click the endpoint
-3. Click "Try it out" button
+3. Click the "Try it out" button
+---
 1. Simple run
     1. Click "Execute" button
     2. The result is all information from the external API without manipulations
 2. Pass nameCommon
     1. Pass "st" to nameCommon parameter
-    2. The result is only countries that contains "st" in their common name
+    2. The result is only countries that contain "st" in their common name
 3. Pass nameCommon with upper letter.
 The result is the same
     1. Pass "St" to nameCommon parameter
-    2. The result is only countries that contains "st" in their common name
+    2. The result is only countries that contain "st" in their common name
 3. Pass populationAsMillions
     1. Pass 1 to populationAsMillions parameter
-    2. The result is only countries that have population less than 1 million
+    2. The result is only countries that have a population of less than 1 million
 4. Pass negative value to populationAsMillions
     1. Pass -1 to populationAsMillions parameter
     2. The result is empty collection